jdereg/java-util/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Version History
+* 3.3.7
+ * GroovyExpression clears compiled class when cache=true (as it will only be used once).
+Useful for cells containing expressions that returns Lists or Maps of data.
+ * Added a small amount of padding to left and right side of column headers in the generated HTML.
+ * Template API - increased APIs available to code running in Groovy Template replacement sections, e.g. ${ code } and <% code %>.
+APIs for getCube(), getAxis(), getColumn() as well as all Cedar Software APIs are imported so they do not need to be imported or qualified in your code.
+ * Bug fix: When an expression ended with '@foo[:]' and had another line of code below it, the preprocessor code dropped the newline causing this code not to compile.
+The only work around was to add a semi-colon for the line.
+This has been fixed.
+ * Bug fix: ContentCommandCell now sets followRedirects flag (honors HTTP 301 / HTTP 302 redirect requests).
 * 3.3.6
  * Restored Oracle specific code to allow for case-insensivity when comparing n-cube names.
 * 3.3.5